danielgherasim/Aspose.Total-for-Cloud/README.md

-# Aspose_Total_Cloud
+# Aspose.Total for Cloud
-Aspose.Total for Cloud examples and plugins.
+Aspose.Total for Cloud examples and SDKs.